DNA & Teeth

-- celebrate the anniversary of the Human Genome Project’s achievement,
+- Celebrate the anniversary of the Human Genome Project

-- let people see how those advances can improve their daily lives.
+- Let people see how these can improve their daily lives

 DNA From a Tooth

-What many people may not realize is that teeth are one of the most durable and revealing sources of DNA available.
-Lodged in the jaw bone, the pearly whites remain somewhat protected.
-Dental pulp and dentin—key DNA repositories—lie safely covered in enamel.
-Plaque and saliva also play a role.
-For researchers, dental DNA offers invaluable data for decoding many of life’s greatest mysteries—past, present and future.
+Some may not realize that teeth are one of the most durable and revealing sources of DNA available.
+Lodged in the jaw bone, teeth are somewhat protected.
+Also, dental pulp and dentin—key genetic repositories—lie safely covered in enamel.

-However, dental DNA is far more accurate in establishing someone’s identity as long as a predeath DNA sample is available for comparison
+However, dental material is far more accurate in establishing identity.
+As long, that is, as a pre-death sample is available for comparison.

-When examining remains at ancient sites, researchers have found that both the dentin within teeth as well as the calcium plaques that form on them can be rich sources of DNA.
-In one particularly exciting joint study published in the American Journal of Physical Anthropology, researchers looked specifically at tooth calculus—plaque—on the 700-year-old remains of six Native Americans in Illinois.
-Surprisingly, the calculus
+Researchers have found that both the dentin within teeth as well as the plaques that form on them can be rich sources of genetic data.
+One study was published in the American Journal of Physical Anthropology.
+The researchers looked specifically at tooth calculus—plaque—on the remains of six Native Americans in Illinois.
+Surprisingly, the calculus:

-- yielded DNA for all six individuals examined—even for three whose bones held no DNA material.
+- Yielded DNA for all six individuals—even for three whose bones held no genetic material

 In fact, “[n]o other material in the archaeological record contain[ed] so much DNA.”
-Who would have thought that dental DNA from plaque would allow researchers to “trace the history of the human species and provide glimpses at population movements” across the globe?
+Who would have thought that plaque would allow researchers to “trace the history of the human species and provide glimpses at population movements” across the globe?

-For those of us alive and in the present, science is even more focused on using genetics to
+Today, science is even more focused on using genetics to do the following:

-- identify the causes of dental problems and diseases and
+- Identify the causes of dental problems and diseases

 National DNA Day